bekhruzbekRakhmonov/beda_top_bot/README.md

 Beda Top Agent helps real estate agents with user onboarding, document preparation, market analysis, and client analysis, trained on agency data for personalized assistance.
 [Learn more about Beda Top Agent portal](https://agent-bot-front.vercel.app/)

 ---

+## Test Credentials

+To quickly explore the Beda Top Agent portal, you can use the following test credentials:

+- **Email:** test@mail.com
+- **Password:** test

+Please note that this is a test account with limited functionality.
+For full access, please contact our support team to set up your own account.

+---

 ## Table of Contents
 1. [Overview](#overview)
 2. [Features](#features)